WHA Executive Office

 Mitchell hopes to get her PhD in the future, but is VERY happy to take a break for a few years.

-Outreach and Program Associate
+WHA Outreach and Program Associate

 Kaitlin Sundberg was born and raised in Omaha, Nebraska and attended the University of Nebraska at Omaha.
-She graduated in 2015 with her B.A. in History with a dual minor in Native American Studies and Religious Studies and then took a gap semester before deciding to go to grad school.
+She graduated in 2015 with her B.A. in History with a dual minor in Native American Studies and Religious Studies and then took a gap semester before going to grad school.
 In the Summer of 2019, she completed her M.A. in History with a graduate minor in Native American Studies after defending her thesis, "'Feature of the Frontier'?: Indigenous Labor and Performance at Cheyenne Frontier Days, 1897-1960."

 Michael Hill was born in Washington, D.C., but as an Army brat moved often and grew up primarily in Germany.
 He returned to the United States for college, attending Adams State University in Colorado, where he majored in English/Communications and minored in History.
 After serving in the U.S. Army for six years, Michael earned an M.A. in Theology from Fuller Theological Seminary in 2009 and then returned to Adams State to earn an M.A. in U.S. History in 2013, all while working full-time, first as a high school and middle school teacher and then as a U.S. Army contractor.
 His History M.A. thesis, "A Question of Treason?
 Confederate Generals and U.S. Army Post Names," is the first scholarly investigation of the oxymoronic phenomena of U.S. Army posts named in honor of Confederate officers.